-- One health service placement in a rural area anywhere in Victoria - One Department of Health placement - Two additional placements.
-These could be at another health service, community health service, primary health care network, aged care service, peak body, other not-for-profit or similar organisation in the health sector.
+- One Department of Health placement - Three additional placements.
+These could be either metropolitan or rural placements at a health service, community health service, primary health care network, aged care service, peak body, other not-for-profit or similar organisation in the health sector.

 Management Interns will generally be allocated their placement organisations throughout the program to ensure an appropriate breadth of experience is gained, however, on rare occasions they may be able to negotiate a preferred placement subject to approval by the Executive Officer, Vic/Tas Branch.
 Management Interns are expected to be willing to participate in both metropolitan and rural placements during the program.
-Interns are expected to live locally during their rural placement.